swanjson/mentorJournal/README.md

 ## 2019_04_05
 - Created Repo for mentor tracking (mentorJournal)
-- Downloaded Node.js (https://nodejs.org/en/) which is the installable binaries for running javascript from the command line.
+- Downloaded Node.js (https://nodejs.org/en/) which is the installable binaries for running JS from the command line.
 - Downloaded npm (node package manager) (https://www.npmjs.com/) which is a package manager similar to pip for python.
 It allows you to install third-party packages in your project.
 When you install them, they create a “node-modules” directory in your project that holds all the JavaScript sources.
 This is bundled with nodejs, so you essentially get it for free.
 - Downloaded yarn.
 Alternative package manager to npm.
 Newer and different syntax.
 Widely used in open-source.
 - Already have Visual Studio Code installed (https://code.visualstudio.com/).
 Great IDE.
 Feels like it's built around JS development, but does have plugins for python or c++.
 VIM plugin as well.
 (BOoooooO).